 This is typically because the TorusMapper code was not compiled, because it was unavailable during installation.
 This code is only necessary if you want to use galpy.actionAngle.actionAngleTorus.
 See above for instructions on how to install the TorusMapper code.

 How do I install the GSL?

 Certain advanced features require the GNU Scientific Library (GSL), with action calculations requiring version 1.14 or higher.
-On a Mac, the easiest way to install the GSL is using Homebrew as:
+The easiest way to install this is using its Anaconda build: